awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 The following are the memory optimized DB instance types available:
 + **db\.x2g** – Instance classes optimized for memory\-intensive applications and powered by AWS Graviton2 processors\.
 These offer low cost per GiB of memory\.

-  You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors by completing the same steps as any other DB instance modification\.
+  You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors\.
+To do so, complete the same steps as with any other DB instance modification\.
 + **db\.z1d** – Instance classes optimized for memory\-intensive applications\.
 These offer both high compute capacity and a high memory footprint\.
 High frequency z1d instances deliver a sustained all core frequency of up to 4\.0 GHz\.
 + **db\.x1e** – Instance classes optimized for memory\-intensive applications\.
 These offer one of the lowest price per gibibyte \(GiB\) of RAM among the DB instance classes and up to 3,904 GiB of DRAM\-based instance memory\.
 + **db\.x1** – Instance classes optimized for memory\-intensive applications\.
 These offer one of the lowest price per GiB of RAM among the DB instance classes and up to 1,952 GiB of DRAM\-based instance memory\.
 + **db\.r6g** – Instance classes powered by AWS Graviton2 processors\.
 These are ideal for running memory\-intensive workloads in open\-source databases such as MySQL and PostgreSQL\.

-  You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors by completing the same steps as any other DB instance modification\.
+  You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors\.
+To do so, complete the same steps as with any other DB instance modification\.
 + **db\.r6gd** – Instance classes powered by AWS Graviton2 processors\.
 These are ideal for running memory\-intensive workloads in open\-source databases such as MySQL and PostgreSQL\.
 These have local NVMe\-based SSD block\-level storage for applications that need high\-speed, low latency local storage\.

   These DB instance classes are only supported for Multi\-AZ DB clusters\.
 For more information about Multi\-AZ DB clusters, see [Multi\-AZ DB cluster deployments](multi-az-db-clusters-concepts.md)\.
 + **db\.r6i** – Instance classes that are ideal for running memory\-intensive workloads\.
 + **db\.r5b** – Instance classes that are memory optimized for throughput\-intensive applications\.
-Powered by the AWS Nitro System, db\.r5b instances deliver up to 60 Gbps bandwidth and 260,000 IOPS of EBS performance, which is the fastest block storage performance on EC2\.
+Powered by the AWS Nitro System, db\.r5b instances deliver up to 60 Gbps bandwidth and 260,000 IOPS of EBS performance\.
+This is the fastest block storage performance on EC2\.
 + **db\.r5d** – Instance classes that are optimized for low latency, very high random I/O performance, and high sequential read throughput\.

   For the RDS for MySQL and RDS for PostgreSQL DB engines, these DB instance classes are only supported for Multi\-AZ DB clusters\.
 For more information about Multi\-AZ DB clusters, see [Multi\-AZ DB cluster deployments](multi-az-db-clusters-concepts.md)\.